Child abuse: How education can overcome Australia’s hidden epidemic

-- With 14% of all sexual assault victims reported to law enforcement agencies concerning children under the age of 6 years, it is imperative abuse prevention education start for children as early as possible.
+- With 14% of all sexual assault victims reported to law enforcement agencies concerning children under the age of 6 years, it is imperative that abuse prevention education starts for children as early as possible.

 Childcare centres play a critical role in the necessary prevention measures required to bring these horrific statistics down.
 The best bit is that these services can be provided by specialist abuse prevention educators, such as Safe4Kids.